lbnlbxe/lbnlbxe.github.io/pages/about.md

     end

     User -- "USERNAME@bxe.lbl.gov" --> BXE
-    BXE -- "bxeuser@firesim-xxx" --> f1 & f2 & f3
+    BXE -- "USERNAME@bxe-xxx" --> f1 & f2 & f3
     f1 & f2 & f3 --> wilson
     f1 & f2 & f3 --> vizion
     f1 & f2 & f3 --> rhodey
 ```

 When you want to access BXE FireSim, you need to request an account for the BXE Login Node.
-Once you are given an account, you are assigned a specific VM (`firesim-XXX`).
+Once you are given an account, you are assigned a specific VM (`bxe-xxx`).
 Each Virtual Machine is set up with [FireSim](https://docs.fires.im/en/main/){:target="_blank"} per the instructions found for the [Xilinx Alveo U250 XDMA-based Getting Started Guide](https://docs.fires.im/en/main/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U250-FPGAs.html){:target="_blank"} for FireSim.